alaponin/alaponin.github.io/content/_index.md

 ---
-title: "Welcome"
+title: "Arne Lapõnin"
-description: "Welcome to the personal site of Arne Lapõnin"
+description: "Data Strategist and Architect"
 ---

 This is my personal website where I share my work in data architecture and data engineering,